terrapower/armi/doc/tutorials/walkthrough_lwr_inputs.rst

 materials in the ARMI material library, you can use custom isotopics to specify their composition.

-The C5G7 benchmark problem does not define specific compositions.
-Instead, it specifies multigroup macroscopic cross sections in a few regions.
-For the purposes of this tutorial, we will ignore the cross sections and just input the geometry.
-Thus, rather than specifying the actual composition, we will start by defining dummy isotopic vectors (using U-235 for every material).
-Feel free to add more realistic compositions to these definitions.

 .. literalinclude:: ../../armi/tests/tutorials/c5g7-blueprints.yaml
     :language: yaml